Browser width is too narrow.

 Scientific software for discrete-event simulation

-approach.
-The object-oriented structure of classes provides the project to be used for system simulation (system modeling) in verios areas.
+The kernel of OpenSIMPLY based on discrete-event simulation approach.
+The object-oriented structure of simulation modeling allows the project to be used in various areas.
 Both block simulation and Simula-like simulation styles are available for separate or common use.

-The project was originally developed for traffic analysis with clear and simple modeling ideology.
-Built-in functions of traffic theory help to check the traffic simulation results for some degenerate cases that gives a good possibility for model verification.
-That is a really important thing.
+Model verification, generally, is a big problem for any simulation tool and approach, it's a really very important thing.
 Who can guarantee that a model that cannot be tested using analytics really works as expected.
-Therefore a model verification presents in most examples of OpenSIMPLY tutorial.
-These examples are traffic simulation models of a classical queueing theory systems.
+So, model verification is presented in most examples of OpenSIMPLY tutorial.
+These examples are the simulation models of queuing theory both classical and complex systems.